What you will see in a credit report

-Accounts and Trade Lines
+Accounts or Trade Lines

 Collection Accounts